A Very Backstreet Christmas

 A Very Backstreet Christmas is the tenth studio album (ninth in the United States) and the first Christmas album by the Backstreet Boys.
-Initially slated for release in 2021, it was delayed due to the COVID-19 pandemic and was released on October 14, 2022.
+Initially slated for release in 2021, it was delayed due to the COVID-19 pandemic and released on October 14, 2022.
 It entered the Billboard Top Holiday Albums chart at number 1, and debuted at number 17 on the Billboard 200 chart.

-A related television special, A Very Backstreet Holiday, was pulled from airing and streaming debuts after sexual assault allegations against Nick Carter, who has since filed a defamation lawsuit for $2.5 million dollars.
+A related television special, A Very Backstreet Holiday, was pulled from airing and streaming after sexual assault allegations against Nick Carter.
+Carter has since filed a $2.5 million defamation counterclaim.

 Background

 On April 8, 2019, the Backstreet Boys announced they would release a Christmas album.
 On an appearance on Watch What Happens Live! in February 2020, the Backstreet Boys reaffirmed that it was coming out, saying that they were negotiating with their record label.
 However, due to COVID-19, they could not begin production, and the album was delayed until 2021.

 With their DNA World Tour postponed due to the COVID-19 pandemic, the Backstreet Boys started working on their first Christmas album in March 2021, and began recording on May 5, 2021.
 On July 12, they officially announced their return to Las Vegas for a holiday residency scheduled for November and December 2021.
 On August 11, Kevin Richardson announced they had finished recording vocals for a "top secret project," believed to be the Christmas album.
 On August 14, band member Nick Carter revealed that they had finished recording the album and had done a photo shoot for the album cover.
 However, due to the COVID-19 pandemic, the album failed to meet the production deadline, forcing them to reschedule the album to release in late 2022.
 The band also canceled their 2021 holiday residency in Las Vegas.
 The Backstreet Boys took inspiration from many artists while working on the album, such as Michael Bublé and Mariah Carey, with one of the original songs, "Happy Days," being inspired by former NSYNC member Justin Timberlake's "Can't Stop The Feeling."